MariaF7117/MariaF7117.github.io/README.md

 ![](src/img4.png)

-Enter the Username and Password from the website.
+Enter the Username and Password from the `'.env'` file you created.

 Once you are in you will be able to start creating your database.